 The Company has an exclusive worldwide license to a lung cancer antibody necessary to develop and commercialize L-DOS47 pursuant to a license agreement with NRC that is critical to the Company's business, which is subject to termination for breach of certain terms and, therefore, the Company's rights may only be available for as long as the Company's development and commercialization activities are sufficient to meet the terms of the license.
 In addition, the Company may need to enter into additional license agreements in the future.
 The Company's existing license agreements impose, and any future license agreements may impose on the Company, various developments, regulatory and/or commercial diligence obligations, payment of milestones and/or royalties and other obligations.
-If the Company fails to comply with its obligations under these agreements, or the Company is subject to a bankruptcy, the licensor may have the right to terminate the license, in which event the Company would not be able to market products covered by the license, which would have a material adverse effect on the Company's business, financial condition, results of operations and prospects.
+If the Company fails to comply with its obligations under these agreements, or the Company is subject to a bankruptcy, the licensor may have the right to terminate the license, in which event the Company's business, financial condition, results of operations and prospects.
 Moreover, the Company's current or future licenses may provide for a reversion to the licensor of the Company's rights in regulatory filings or other intellectual property or data that the Company regards as its own in the event the license terminates under certain circumstances, such as due to breach.